Session one – developing your big data strategy, building your capabilities and realising your goals

 - Accommodating the simple and the complex

-- Allowing space for dialogue with other business units
+- Allowing a space for dialogue with other business units

 Questions to the Panel of Speakers and Delegates move to the Seminar Rooms